nickbouldien/tweets-en-vivo/README.md

 # tweets en vivo

-stream tweets to your terminal based on rules (using the Twitter v2 API)
+stream tweets to your terminal based on rules (using the [Twitter v2 API](https://developer.twitter.com/en/docs/twitter-api/early-access))

+(I know there are good alternatives to this such as [tweetdeck]([https://tweetdeck.twitter.com/]) or for a Go library, [go-twitter](https://github.com/dghubble/go-twitter/).
+This project is just for fun.)

 > the rules must follow Twitter's documentation.
 You can put your rules in the `/rules` directory and if desired, you can place "private rules" (not tracked by git) in the `/rules/private/` directory.